General Admission Requirements

 - A U.S. Certificate of Naturalization (USCIS form N-550 or N-570).

-This shows that applicants may be legally present in the United States, but have not resided in Georgia for more than 12 months.
-Applicants must provide additional documentation showing they have been residents of Georgia for more than 12 months.
+This shows that applicants are legally present in the United States, but have not resided in GEORGIA for more than 12 months.
+Applicants must provide additional documentation showing they have been residents of GEORGIA for more than 12 months.
+Examples of additional documentation include:

 - A State of Georgia Department of Motor Vehicle Report with an "Original Issue Date" of more than 12 months from the current date.